jhautala/CS5800-trends/simple.md

 ## "Cheat" Models

-Since we are only using a single time series, all of our models are indirectly "trained" on "test" data (i.e. any manual adjustments to improve performance are tainted by prescience, a sort of cheat, that could lead to overfitting => loss of generality).
+Since we are only working with a single time series, all of our models are indirectly "trained" on "test" data (i.e. any manual adjustments to improve performance are tainted by prescience, a sort of cheat, that could lead to overfitting => loss of generality).
 For some of our models, we tried parameterizing them and scanning the parameter space for optimal parameters:

 * ReactiveGreedy_cheat: This model uses the same logic as ReactiveGreedy (i.e. buying or selling based on negative/positive slope for last two points, respectively) but instead of simply buying/selling exactly one share for each transaction, we tried using other constants.
 For example we might always try to buy/sell exactly 10 shares.
 By brute force we determined that, for this data set and initial budget of $10,000, the optimal number of shares was 18, yielding ~43% net value USD over ~3.5 years.